 In 2019, the Working Group focused on the lead-up to the UN High-Level Meeting on Universal Health Coverage, advocating for NCD prevention and control be included as a core component.
 Read more here

-Since the outbreak of the COVID-19 pandemic in early 2020, the UK Working Group on NCDs has pivoted its attention to the distinctive links between COVID-19 and chronic conditions, sharing activities on Twitter and coordinating the thinking of members with regular online meetings.
+Following the outbreak of the COVID-19 pandemic in early 2020, the UK Working Group on NCDs pivoted its attention to the distinctive links between COVID-19 and chronic conditions, sharing activities on Twitter and coordinating the thinking of members with regular online meetings.
 More information and resources from member organisations can be found here.